-Dryness and itchiness in the treated area and dry flaking particles (eyebrows in particular)
+Dryness and itchiness in the treated area as the skin healsand dry flaking particles (eyebrows in particular)

 Dry lips (for up to 3 weeks)

-The treatment area many look patchy as tiny scabs form and come away
+The treatment area may look patchy as tiny scabs form and come away

 The treatment area colour will begin to fade and will look paler